ruvnet/ds.js/docs/integrations/README.md

-# DS.js Integrations
+# DSPy.ts Integrations

-This directory contains comprehensive guides for integrating DS.js with various frameworks, libraries, and services.
+This directory contains comprehensive guides for integrating DSPy.ts with various frameworks, libraries, and services.

 ## Available Integrations